-In December 2006, we entered into an agreement with the IIA to conclude our R&D grants sponsored by the IIA, and by 2008 completed paying all debts remaining therefrom.
-In 2015 we received approval for new R&D grants from the Government of Israel through the IIA in the amount of approximately \$0.6 million.
-In 2016, 2017 and 2018 we received approval for grants in a total amount for the three years, of approximately \$1.4 million (together the "Generic Plan").
-In 2019, we received approval for additional grants under the Generic Plan for the years 2019 and 2020, in the frame of which we expect to receive a total amount of approximately \$1.1 million.
-The Generic Plan requires us to comply with the requirements of the R&D Law in the same manner applicable to previous grants, provided, however, that the obligation to pay royalties on sales of products based on technology or know how developed with the Generic Plan does not apply to us, but may apply, under certain conditions, to a recipient of the technology or know-how developed with the Generic Plan, to the extent such is sold and/or transferred.
+Generic Program Grants.
+In each of 2013 and 2014 we received approval for a new R&D grant from the IIA in amounts of approximately \$0.7 million and \$0.9 million respectively, under a generic program (the "Generic Plan").
+Additionally, and under such plan, in 2015 we received approval for new R&D grants in the amount of approximately \$0.6 million, and in 2016, 2017 and 2018 we received approval for grants in a total amount for the three years, of approximately \$1.4 million.
+In 2019 and 2020 we received approval for additional grants under the Generic Plan, in the frame of which we expect to receive a total amount of approximately \$1.3 million.
+The Generic Plan requires us to comply with the requirements of the R&D Law in the same manner applicable to previous grants, provided, however, that the obligation to pay royalties on sales of products based on technology or know how developed with the Generic Plan may apply, under certain conditions, to a recipient of the technology or knowhow developed with the Generic Plan, to the extent such is sold and/or transferred, while the Company's self-sales of its products without such transfer, do not bear royalty payment obligations.
 In addition, we may manufacture part of the products developed under the program outside of Israel, up to the percentages declared in our applications for such grants.

-In addition to the grants described above, in March 2014, we agreed to participate in two "Magnet" Consortium Programs (the "Magnet Programs") sponsored by the IIA, and a generic program, which grants do not bear royalty payment obligations.
-In the framework of the Magnet Programs, intended to support innovative generic industry-oriented technologies, we are to cooperate with additional companies and research institutes.
-With respect to the years, 2016, 2017 and 2018 we received an approval from the IIA for a sum of \$3.8 million in the aggregate under the Magnet Programs.
+Magnet Program Grants.
+In March 2014, we participated in two "Magnet" Consortium Programs (the "Magnet Programs") sponsored by the IIA.
+Under the Magnet Programs, which is intended to support innovative generic industry-oriented technologies, we cooperated with additional companies and research institutes.
+In the years 2016, 2017 and 2018 we received an approval from the IIA for a sum of \$3.8 million in the aggregate, under the Magnet Programs.
 The R&D Law applies to the Magnet Programs, including the restrictions on transfer of know how or manufacturing outside of Israel, as described above.
 In addition, certain restrictions resulting from Magnet Programs' internal agreements between the consortium members may apply.